ofernandoavila/react-open-market-php-api/README.md

 ## Uploading files

-To configure the uploader class is very simple, in  the `libraries/` folder, there is a file called `Uploader.php`, in the construct you can set up the directory where the files is going to be uploaded.
-E.g.:
+To configure the uploader class is very simple, in  the `libraries/` folder, there is a file called `Uploader.php`, in the construct you can set up the directory where the files is going to be uploaded. e.g.:

 ```php
 class Uploader {